California Power of Attorney Laws

 5. File a Copy With the Land Records Office

-If you initialed "real property transactions" as one of the powers you granted to your agent, you should also file a copy of your POA in land records office (called the Office of the County Clerk-Recorder in California) of any county where you own real estate.
+If you initialed "real property transactions" as one of the powers you granted to your agent, you should also file a copy of your POA in the land records office (called the Office of the County Clerk-Recorder in California) of any county where you own real estate.
 This will allow the land records office to recognize your agent's authority if your agent ever needs to sell, mortgage, or transfer real estate for you.

 6. Consider Giving a Copy to Financial Institutions